jkassis/folio/README.md

 jkassis/folio
 =============
 A collection of projects to demonstrate software engineering skills.
-Hopefully, after review, we can shortcut to your projects, system design, and how we can help each other... and skip the coding tests.
+Hopefully, after review, we can shortcut to your systems, people, and projects... and how we can help each other... and skip the coding tests.

 About